Alexey-Kuznetsov-math/Riemann_zeta-and-Gamma/README.md

 **********************************************************************************************************************

-MATLAB function Riemann_zeta(s) returns an approximation to zeta(s) for complex input s.
+MATLAB and Python function Riemann_zeta(s) returns an approximation to zeta(s) for complex input s.
 The input s can be a scalar or vector.

   For |Im(s)|<100   the approximation is correct to around 13 decimal digits;